BrooksPoltl/SnapConnect/PRODUCT_REQUIREMENTS_DOCUMENT.md

-# PRD: SnapConnect Financial Messenger
+# PRD: Fathom Research Financial Messenger

 ## 1. Product overview

 ### 1.1 Document title and version

-- PRD: SnapConnect Financial Messenger
+- PRD: Fathom Research Financial Messenger
 - Version: 1.0

 ### 1.2 Product summary

-SnapConnect is a mobile-first social messaging application designed for the financial community.
+Fathom Research is a mobile-first social messaging application designed for the financial community.
 It combines the engaging, ephemeral nature of platforms like Snapchat with powerful, finance-specific tools.
 The application allows users—from professional analysts to retail investors and students—to share